JeffreyYH/Awesome-Generalist-Robots-via-Foundation-Models/README.md

 </p>

 # Paper List in the survey paper
-The papers that we are surveying are listed in this file.
+The papers discussed in our survey paper [Toward General-Purpose Robots via Foundation Models: A Survey and Meta-Analysis](https://arxiv.org/pdf/2312.08782) are listed in this file.
 The papers are grouped by the following categories:
 - [Foundation models used in Robotics](#foundation-models-used-in-robotics).
 For these papers, the authors apply existing vision and language foundation models, such as LLM, VLM, vision FM and text-conditioned image generation models in modules of robotics, such as perception, decision making and planning, and action.

-- [Robotic Foundation Models](#robotic-foundation-models).
+- [Generalist Robotic Foundation Models](#generalist-robotic-foundation-models).
 For these papers, the authors propose new foundation models used in one specific robotic applications, such as control using imilation learning and reinforcement learning.
 We also include genera-purpose foundation models, such as GATO, PALM-E in this category.

 The taxonomy is shown in this figure,
 <p align="center">
 <img width="1000" src="./assets/taxonomy.png"/>
 </p>

-We list all the papers surveyed in our [paper](https://arxiv.org/abs/2312.08782).
+We list the selected papers surveyed in our [survey paper](https://arxiv.org/abs/2312.08782).
 The dates are based on the first released date on arxiv.
 This list will be constantly updated.

 NOTE: We only include papers with experiments on real physical robotics, in high-fidelity robotic simulation environments, or using real robotics datasets.